 First Development Director Named, Barbara Welsh1987 Barbara Welsh was named First Development Director Read more

 Jessie Damroth named Chief Executive OfficerSeptember 2016 Jessie Damroth joins the Club as Chief Executive Officer Read more

-The Martha’s Vineyard Boys & Girls Club is a chartered member of Boys & Girls Clubs of America.
+The Martha’s Vineyard Boys & Girls Club is a charter member of Boys & Girls Clubs of America.
 Each local Boys & Girls Club is independently governed and funded, following guidelines and operation standards set by the national organization.
 Collaboratively, Boys & Girls Clubs serve over 4 million youth in over 4 thousand locations across the country and on US military bases worldwide.